Eurasian Economic Union: Infrastructure

 The Trans-Siberian Railway is a vital link between the Russian Far East and the rest of Eurasia.

 The major economic centres are Moscow, Minsk and Astana.
-The distance between Moscow and Minsk is 717 kilometers, and the distance between Moscow and Astana is 2700 kilometers, making infrastructure a key challenge for the integration of member states.
+The distance between Moscow and Minsk is 717 kilometres, and the distance between Moscow and Astana is 2700 kilometres, making infrastructure a key challenge for the integration of member states.
 Major infrastructure projects began during the 2000s in order to modernise and connect the regional bloc to other markets, facilitating both integration and trade in the region.
 In 2007 Moscow announced it will invest US$1 trillion by 2020 to modernise the country's infrastructure.

 Kazakhstan ranks favourably in terms of kilometres of road per inhabitant as other developed countries in the world have much less roadway per inhabitant.

 Railways have been the primary way of linking countries in the Eurasian Economic Union since the 19th century.
 It has always been the main way of transport in the Russian Empire and the Soviet Union up until today.
 The union ranks 2nd in the world in terms of railway trackage (about 7.8% of the world's share).
 However it is still looking to improve cross-border trade within the union.

 The Eurasian Development Bank has pledged to help in the construction of facilities to produce new generation freight cars and freight containers in Tikhvin, Russia and in Osipovichi, Belarus to respond to the increasing demand for rail transport.
 Projects have also been launched in Kazakhstan, as the landlocked country is highly dependent on railways for trade.

 The most renowned railway in the union is the Trans-Siberian Railway which links the Russian Far East to Moscow.
 The Southern route also travels via Kazakhstan.

 The EAEU members cooperate with China's Digital Silk Road and have incorporated Chinese technologies into their digital infrastructure.

 The Turkestan–Siberia Railway connects the Central Asian republics to Siberia.